 AAA Editor Notes

 Saint Louis Zoo is at 1 Government Dr. in Forest Park.
-About 19,000 animals representing more than 655 species from around the world reside in scenic, natural settings.
-Among the zoo's highlights is the lushly landscaped Fragile Forest, an outdoor compound home to separate habitats for chimpanzees, orangutans and western lowland gorillas.
-At Red Rocks, such big cats as lions and tigers coexist peacefully with zebras, giraffes and antelope in natural settings.
+More than 19,000 animals representing more than 588 species from around the world live in this zoo's scenic, natural settings.
+Highlights include the lushly landscaped Donn and Marilyn Lipton Fragile Forest, an outdoor compound home to separate habitats for chimpanzees, orangutans and western lowland gorillas.
+At Red Rocks, lions and tigers coexist peacefully with zebras, giraffes and antelope in natural settings.

-The 1.5-acre Sea Lion Sound habitat, with a Pacific Northwest coast landscape, has a 35-foot underwater viewing tunnel, a see-through pool and an 800-seat amphitheater for sea lion shows.
+The Sea Lion Sound habitat replicates a Pacific Northwest coast landscape complete with a 35-foot-long underwater viewing tunnel, a see-through pool and an 800-seat amphitheater for sea lion shows.
 Guests can touch stingrays at Stingrays at Caribbean Cove presented by Mercy Kids.

-Young visitors to the Children's Zoo can touch animals and play at the playground.
-The Conservation Carousel features 64 hand-carved wooden animals, each one representing a protected or endangered species.
-The 1.5-mile Zooline, a miniature railroad, tours the zoo grounds.
-There's also the 4D motion simulator ride, Dino Safari.
+At the Emerson Children's Zoo kids can touch animals and play at the playground.
+The Mary Ann Lee Conservation Carousel features 64 hand-carved wooden animals, each one representing a protected or endangered species.
+The 1.5-mile Zooline, a miniature railroad, traverses the grounds.